mbborromeo/bootstrap-sass-build-lint/README.md

 # bootstrap-sass-build-lint
-Card 3 column layout using Bootstrap and SASS with buttons bottom aligned by Flex.
-Used Gulp and NPM build and linting tools.
+3 column responsive card layout with buttons bottom aligned using Bootstrap 4.2, SASS, and Javascript/jQuery on button click to show next row of cards.
+Used Gulp, NPM, and build and linting tools.

 Public URL: https://mbborromeo.github.io/bootstrap-sass-build-lint/